-Unfortunately, many international health plans will exclude mental illness and substance abuse related claims.
+Unfortunately, many international health insurance plans will exclude mental illness and substance abuse related claims.
 It is vital that individual expatriates and their employers obtain a plan that will cover these claims.
 Having mental illness coverage might cost a bit more, but the savings from unpaid claims and a failed expat assignment can more than offset the costs of covering such illnesses.

 Being away from your normal social circle is particularly difficult in cases of depression and many expats and their family members probably suffer in silence.
 It is critical that one seek out professional help as soon as possible.
 An expatriate Employee Assistance Program (EAP) can be a great addition to an expat health plan.
 Some expatriate insurance plans can include an EAP program that is specially designed for globally mobile employees overseas.
 An insurer can also provide a list of mental health providers who are recommended for expatriates, especially ones who speak the same language.